dogweather/forkful/content/en/elm/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in Elm involves creating and saving textual data to a file from an Elm application.
-Programmers often need to generate reports, logs, or export data in a structured text format (e.g., JSON, CSV) for use in other applications or for record-keeping purposes.
-However, due to Elm's architecture focusing on purity and safety, direct file writing—like many other side-effects—is handled through commands to the surrounding JavaScript environment.

 ## How to:
 Since Elm runs in the browser and is designed to be a pure programming language without side effects, it does not have direct access to the file system.
 Thus, writing to a file typically involves sending the data out to JavaScript through ports.
 Here’s how you can set this up:

 1. **Define a port module for sending text to JavaScript:**